 Later in 2027, an Orion will deliver a four-man crew to the DST, which will be docked to the gateway station.
 This crew will test out the DST on a 191-221 day mission with the craft still docked to the lunar station.
 The ship’s supply section will need to house all replacement equipment (the ship will also have 3-D printers), since Earth will be too far away for NASA to launch resupply cargo ships like it does for the ISS.

 Near Earth, the Deep Space Transport is seen firing its solar electric power engine.

 Another four-man crew will test the DST in 2029 in a one-year test drive with the spacecraft undocked from the gateway station.
 If all goes well, NASA will be ready to embark for Mars in the early 2030s.
 That first mission will be an orbital mission with possibly a landing on one of Mars’ two moons, Phobos or Deimos.
 A later mission will be a landing mission.

 Mars beckons.
 Will we set sail?

 # # #

 I’m an author with three fantasy novels to my credit – The Emperor’s Mistress, Thief’s Coin and Assassins’ Lair.
 The books make up a trilogy titled Larenia’s Shadow.
-A fourth novel, this one a historical romance, is scheduled for publication in October.
+A fourth novel, this one a historical romance set during the Civil War, is scheduled for publication in October.
 It’s called Blessed Shadows Dark and Deep.
 All my novels can be purchased via the website of my publisher, Wings ePress, as well as the websites of Amazon and Barnes and Noble.